screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

             - echo: echo staging pr
 ```

+_Note: A PR against a branch will follow the workflow pattern indicated by that branch’s screwdriver.yaml._

 See the [branch filtering example repo](https://github.com/screwdriver-cd-test/branch-filtering-example) for reference.
 To see how branch filtering works with pull requests, see our [example pull request](https://github.com/screwdriver-cd-test/branch-filtering-example/pull/2).

 ## Parallel and Join